NewSchools Venture Fund

 Seed Round in 2015

-Kaizena operates a student assessment platform designed to enhance the feedback process in educational settings.
-The platform enables students to request feedback from teachers and peers on their work, fostering a continuous learning cycle.
-Users can provide relevant feedback, record voice comments, and assess students on various skills demonstrated in their assignments.
-By facilitating productive feedback, Kaizena supports learners in their pursuit of improvement across different disciplines, making the feedback process an integral part of their educational experience.
+Kaizena is a student assessment platform designed to enhance the feedback process in educational settings.
+The company's software allows students to request and receive constructive feedback from teachers and peers on their work.
+By enabling users to provide relevant feedback, record voice comments, and evaluate students' skills, Kaizena fosters an environment where learners can continuously improve their abilities.
+This platform supports a natural learning approach by encouraging students to try, compare, and refine their skills, making the feedback process an integral part of their educational experience.

 Tales2Go